 Malak Jehad Al Akiely

 Malak Al Akiley is Founder and Managing Director of Golden Wheat for Grain Trading, Ltd., represent international Grain Trading companies in Jordan.
-She is the sole female owner of such company in the MENA region with over ten years of experience in agricultural commodities trading with focus on food security.
+She is the sole young female owner of such company in the MENA region with over ten years of experience in agricultural commodities trading with focus on food security.she has become the official liaison for worldwide grain international companies

-Malak is co-Partner in Golden Kayan for Marketing Consulting Co. for Oil & Energy, Business Consultant for (ENOC) Emirate National Oil Company in Jordan.
+Malak is co-Partner in Golden Kayan for Marketing Consulting Co. for Oil, Energy & Renewable Energy.

 Founding Member in FutureTalks, Norway and went to the Arctic Expedition with 100 brilliant people from all sectors and all continents, exploring the Arctic and engaging in the most important discussions of our time which made her the first Jordanian women to cross 80 degrees' north pole.

-She was also the youngest member of both the Public Financial Policies Committee, Economic Committee for Jordan’s Vision 2021 and currently a member in the Investment Encouragement committee in his Excellency Dr.Talal Abu Ghazaleh Knowledge Forum.
+She was also the youngest member of both the Public Financial Policies Committee, Economic Committee for Jordan’s Vision 2021 in his Excellency Dr.Talal Abu Ghazaleh Knowledge Forum.

 Malak is the Manager and Director of "Women BeeBuzzers" project in Jordan, Women BeeBuzzers, is a project that aims to introduce beekeeping as a secondary and main source of income for women in rural areas in Jordan.